NeaByteLab/Fetch/README.md

 ## 📄 License

-This project is licensed under the MIT license.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more info.